 So back to Robin Lewis Makes.
 Not surprising that Robin has a full segment on how to build a baby cradle with natural materials.
 It is a particularly beautiful, swinging baby cradle at that!
 Another gift to remember in his family.
 Check it out.
 See for yourselves.

 Get into the fun of making DIY toys.
 Make toys, a baby cradle and so much more as sustainable gifts.
 Sustainable gifts have natural materials.
 Wood is a beautiful material.
 Don’t send it to the dump.
 Reclaim it and transform it into fun DIY toys.
-Like the Aussie, Robin Lewis shows with his sustainable gifts, you can even combine different woods.
+Robin Lewis shows with his sustainable gifts, you can even combine different woods.
 These are playful DIY toys or a baby cradle with cool designs.
 It doesn’t all have to be “matchy-matchy”.
 It’s a gift to remember exactly as it is.
 Make Holiday or Birthday gifts.